10 Secrets to Making the Best Southern Fried Chicken—Straight from a Chef

 Marinating your chicken in buttermilk the day before you fry it is an essential part of deliciously juicy fried chicken.
 The buttermilk’s acids and enzymes break down the proteins in the chicken, making it extra tender.

-When choosing the right fryer oil, consider something called the smoke point: the temperature at which the oil begins to break down and smoke, making the foods cooked in it taste off.
+When choosing the best oil for frying, consider something called the smoke point: the temperature at which the oil begins to break down and smoke, making the foods cooked in it taste off.
 Lard is my favorite cooking oil for infusing the chicken with extra flavor, but you could also use neutral-tasting canola oil or peanut oil.

 The best way to ensure the breading will stay on the chicken is to double down on the flour.
 This creates a super thick, extra crispy coating on your chicken.
-After dredging the chicken in seasoned flour like this, dip it into an egg wash and place it back into the flour.
-Then, repeat the process, dipping it into the eggs before finishing in the flour once again.
+After dredging the chicken in seasoned flour, dip it into an egg wash and place it back into the flour.
+Then, repeat the process, dipping it into the egg before finishing in the flour once again.
 Your fingers will get extra clumpy, but it’s worth it!

 After you’ve finished frying the first batch of chicken, don’t let it get cold and soggy sitting on a pile of paper towels.
-Hold it hot in a 250°F oven!
-Placing the chicken on an oven-proof cooling rack set inside a quality baking sheet is the best way to keep the chicken from getting soggy.
+Keep it in a 250°F oven!
+Placing the fried chicken on an ovenproof cooling rack set inside a quality baking sheet is the best way to keep the coating from getting soggy.